 Conclusion

-In the process of monitoring of drought, the mandatory indicators i.e. rainfall deviation/ SPI and dry spell it was observed that the drought like situation triggered almost in 11 blocks excepting Balangir, Deogaon, Khaprakhol, and Titilagarh.
-The impact indicators considered as the consequential inferences of the mandatory indicators indicated severe drought like situation in Bangomunda, Belpada, and Muribahal, whereas moderate drought situation is noticed in Agalpur, Titilagarh and Tuekela block of Bolangir district.
-The Revenue & Disaster Management Department, Government of Odisha declared drought in 1423 villages, 3 ULBs and 254 gram panchayat under 11 blocks of Bolangir district based on drought indicators like dry spell, poor crop conditions along with village level crop field verification in their report for the year 2018 (Source: Special Relief Commissioner).
-The total number of block affected in the result of this analysis after considering Trigger-1 is 11 and after Trigger-2 is 6 which is less than the government report.
-This indicates that the drought indices may help in real time drought monitoring but for drought declaration of a location, crop field verification is very much essential after considering the drought mandatory and impact indicators.
+In the process of monitoring drought, the mandatory indicators, i.e. rainfall deviation/ SPI and dry spell, it was observed that the drought-like situation was triggered in almost 11 blocks except Balangir, Deogaon, Khaprakhol, and Titilagarh.
+The impact indicators considered as the consequential inferences of the mandatory indicators indicated a severe drought-like situation in Bangomunda, Belpada, and Muribahal, whereas a moderate drought situation is noticed in Agalpur, Titilagarh and Tuekela block of Bolangir district.
+The Revenue & Disaster Management Department, Government of Odisha, declared drought in 1423 villages, 3 ULBs and 254 gram panchayats under 11 blocks of Bolangir district based on drought indicators like dry spell, poor crop conditions, along with village-level crop field verification in their report for the year 2018 (Source: Special Relief Commissioner).
+The total number of blocks affected in the result of this analysis, after considering Trigger-1, is 11 and after Trigger-2 is 6, which is less than the government report.
+This indicates that the drought indices may help in real-time drought monitoring, but for drought declaration of a location, crop field verification is very much essential after considering the drought mandatory and impact indicators.
+The study focuses only on a single district of the state, and further evaluation is needed for other drought-prone districts within the state.

 COMPETING INTERESTS DISCLAIMER: